 8. Celebrated American author, John Steinbeck, loved Somerset, having a fascination for Arthurian legend.
 He spent time writing in Bruton and the museum has a desk once owned by him.
 Before he died Steinbeck is said to have said of Bruton 'the peace I have dreamed about is here'.

 9. Bruton's parish church is unusual for having two towers and the oldest dated bell in Somerset (1528).
 It is on the site of one of the oldest churches in the country, which was founded in the seventh century by King Ine of Wessex.
 This older building later became part of Bruton Abbey.
 After the Dissolution of the Monasteries, Bruton Abbey came into the ownership of Sir Maurice Berkeley, Henry VIII's standard bearer.
 A mansion was built on the site, incorporating some of the former ecclesiastical buildings.
 This was demolished in 1786 by the Hoare family who had by then bought the estate.

 10. The traditional English folk song, The Bramble Briar, has many versions and titles, one being In Bruton Town.
 It is a gory murder ballad that has its origins in medieval literature and tells of two brothers from a noble Bruton family who killed a servant with whom their sister had fallen in love.
 Bruton today is far more civilised!

 Bruton: The property market

 Its vibrancy and interest make Bruton an attractive place to live.
-Average house prices here have risen more than seven per cent in the past year, with an increase of more than 25 per cent in the past 10 years.
-A terraced house may cost in the region of £260,000, whilst the average cost of a detached house is around £470,000.
+Average house prices here have risen more than seven per cent in the past year, with an increase of more than 25 per cent in the past ten years.
+A terraced house may cost in the region of £260,000, whilst the average cost of a detached house is around £470,000 (figures from 2017).